-Carol Callaway Dee is the Associate Dean of Undergraduate Programs and an associate professor of accounting.
+Carol Callaway Dee is an associate professor of accounting as well as the Discipline Director of Accounting.
 She served for one year as an academic fellow for the Public Company Accounting Oversight Board (PCAOB), conducting research on the economic effects of proposed auditing standards.

 Dee’s research focuses on auditing and forensic accounting.
 She has published in leading accounting journals, including The Accounting Review, Contemporary Accounting Research, Current Issues in Auditing, Issues in Accounting Education, and Journal of Accounting and Public Policy.
 Dee is an associate editor for the Journal of Forensic Accounting Research.

 Dee is co-author with Cindy Durtschi and Mary Mindak of the auditing casebook "Alpine Cupcakes Inc.: Audit Case Study."
 Her accounting education cases, "Return of the Tallahassee BeanCounters: A Case in Forensic Accounting" (with Durtschi) and "Grand Teton Candy Company: Connecting the Dots in a Fraud Case" (with Durtschi and Mindak) are used by faculty around the world.
 She is a recipient of the CU Denver Business School’s Outstanding Tenure-Track Teacher of the Year Award.

 PhD Accounting, Louisiana State University, Baton Rouge, 1999

 BS Accounting with honors, University of Florida, Gainesville, 1983